jadecobra/python_tdd_exercises/source/calculator.rst

        def add(x, y):
            return x + y

-  and the terminal reveals passing tests, increasing our confidence in the ``add`` function
+  and the terminal displays passing tests, increasing our confidence in the ``add`` function

   .. code-block:: python